 A.K.
-Burns has taught and lectured at numerous universities and colleges, including most recently, as a full-time lecturer at Hunter College Graduate Department of Art & Art History.
-Burns is represented by Callicoon Fine Arts, NY; Michel Rein Gallery, Paris/Brussels; and Video Data Bank, Chicago.
+Burns is an Associate Professor and the New Genres Area Head at Hunter College, Department of Art & Art History.
+Burns is currently represented by Michel Rein Gallery, Paris/Brussels, and Video Data Bank, Chicago.

 *A.K.
 Burns is gender non-conforming and has no preferred pronoun.*